Charvaka: Origin

 The earliest Charvaka scholar in India whose texts still survive is Ajita Kesakambali.
 Although materialist schools existed before Charvaka, it was the only school which systematised materialist philosophy by setting them down in the form of aphorisms in the 6th century BCE.
 There was a base text, a collection sūtras or aphorisms and several commentaries were written to explicate the aphorisms.
 This should be seen in the wider context of the oral tradition of Indian philosophy.
 It was in the 6th century BCE onwards, with the emergent popularity of Buddhism, that ancient schools started codifying and writing down the details of their philosophy.

 E. W. Hopkins, in his The Ethics of India (1924), claims that Charvaka philosophy predated Jainism and Buddhism, mentioning "the old Cārvāka or materialist of the 6th century BC".
 Rhys Davids assumes that lokāyata in ca. the 5th century BC came to mean "skepticism" in general without yet being organised as a philosophical school.
 This proves that it had already existed for centuries and had become a generic term by 600 BCE.
 Its methodology of skepticism is included in the Ramayana, Ayodhya kanda, chapter 108, where Jabāli tries to persuade Rāma to accept the kingdom by using nāstika arguments (Rāma refutes him in chapter 109):

 There are alternate theories behind the origins of Charvaka.
 Bṛhaspati is sometimes referred to as the founder of Charvaka or Lokāyata philosophy, although other scholars dispute this.
 Billington 1997 states that a philosopher named Charvaka lived in or about the 6th century BCE, who developed the premises of this Indian philosophy in the form of Brhaspati Sutra.
-These sutras predate 150 BC, because they are mentioned in the Mahābhāṣya (7.3.45).
+These sutras predate 150 BCE, because they are mentioned in the Mahābhāṣya (7.3.45).